-The award is sponsored by the Duke Human Rights Center @ the Franklin Humanities Institute, Duke’s Human Rights Archive at the Rubenstein Library, and the Duke Center for Latin American and Caribbean Studies.
+The Duke Human Rights Center @ the Franklin Humanities Institute, the Human Rights Archive at the Rubenstein Library and the Center for Latin American and Caribbean Studies cosponsor this award.